Liam Trotter: Millwall (permanent move)

 Ahead of the 2013–14 season, Manager Steve Lomas was determined to keep Trotter, having been linked a move away from the club.
 However, at the start of the 2013–14 season, Trotter suffered a knee injury that kept him out for six to eight weeks.
-It wasn't until on 31 August 2013 when he returned from injury, coming on as a late substitute, in a 1–1 draw against Brighton & Hove Albion.
-It wasn't until on 17 September 2013 when Trotter scored his first goal of the season, in a 3–1 win over Blackpool.
+On 31 August 2013 he returned from injury, coming on as a late substitute, in a 1–1 draw against Brighton & Hove Albion.
+On 17 September 2013 Trotter scored his first goal of the season, in a 3–1 win over Blackpool.
 He later scored two more goals for the side, scoring against AFC Bournemouth and Reading.
 Since returning from injury, he continued to establish himself in the starting eleven for the side, playing in the midfield position.
 For his performance, Trotter was in talk with the club over a new contract.
 Amid to a contract talk, he then suffered a groin injury that kept him out for two matches.
 Trotter then returned from injury, starting the whole game, in a 2–2 draw against Nottingham Forest on 3 December 2013; which after the match, Manager Steve Lomas praised his performance.
 Trotter, again, was sidelined with a knee injury, which he sustained during a 4–0 heavy defeat against Watford and missed two matches.
 By the time Trotter departed on loan for Bolton Wanderers, he made nineteen appearances and scoring three times for the side.